lawranger/DDoS_Attack_Sequence.md/README.md

 create participant WebServer
 BotNet->>WebServer: 2.
 Attacker launches the DDOS Attack with their BotNet, without the right security, the Web Server will become unresponsive.
 General user--xWebServer: 3.
 Unable to access the Web Services, due to the DDOS attack.
 End
-box With Security
-Actor Attacker
-Actor General User
-participant BotNet
-Attacker->>BotNet: 1.
-The attacker first assembles a botnet. create participant firewall create participant Webserver
-BotNet-xfirewall: 2.
-Attacker launches the DDOS Attack with their BotNet, but due to the right security, the attack is stopped.
-General User-->>firewall: 3.
-The user's network traffic is analyze to be legit, and the firewall allows it through.
-Firewall-->>webserver:
-End
 ```